yadler97/unbelievable-minecraft-mod/README.md

 - crafted from four bamboo items in a square
 - can be used as a building material

+#### Shelves
+- can store up to four items/blocks for decorative purposes
+- an item/a block can be added to the shelf by right-clicking with the item/block on one of the four shelf slots
+- stored items/blocks are visually displayed in the shelf

 #### Sawmill
 - stonecutter variant for sawing wood